atlanticwave-sdx/sdx-docs/source/specs/datamodel_1_0_0.rst

 .. rubric:: Footnotes

-.. [sdx-lc] The SDX Local Controller (SDX-LC) is a major component of the AW-SDX 2.0 architecture.
+.. [#] The SDX Local Controller (SDX-LC) is a major component of the AW-SDX 2.0 architecture.
 A design objective of the SDX-LC is to abstract the distinct physical characteristics of a participant OXP.